Transnational Government of Tamil Eelam

-The Transnational Government of Tamil Eelam (TGTE) is a transnational organisation among the Sri Lankan Tamil diaspora which aims to establish Tamil Eelam, a secular and democratic socialist state which many Tamils aimed to create in the North-East of Sri Lanka.
+The Transnational Government of Tamil Eelam (TGTE) is a transnational government-in-exile among the Sri Lankan Tamil diaspora which aims to establish Tamil Eelam, a secular and democratic socialist state which many Tamils aimed to create in the North-East of Sri Lanka.
+It was formed in 2010, following the defeat of the Liberation Tigers of Tamil Eelam (LTTE) and end of the Sri Lankan civil war in 2009.

-The TGTE has been called a "ploy to perpetuate terrorism" by the Government of Sri Lanka, which itself is under international pressure for war crime probes.
-For its part, the TGTE has maintained that it is a democratic organization, and intends to use soft power and not military power to its end.
-The exact words found in TGTE constitution are: "Whereas the TGTE has guided us towards a democratic system of government, in order to establish an independent state of Tamil Eelam based on the principles of peace, non-violence, tolerance, pluralism, transparency and accountability".

-Formed following the defeat of the Liberation Tigers of Tamil Eelam and the end of the Sri Lankan Civil War, the TGTE is based internationally, including in the United states of America, Canada, the United Kingdom, Australia, New Zealand, Norway, Germany, Italy, France and Switzerland.
-Its Prime Minister is Visvanathan Rudrakumaran, the former international legal advisor to the LTTE.
-Global elections were amongst Sri Lankan Tamil diaspora communities in May 2010 to elect members to the first Transnational Constituent Assembly of Tamil Eelam, the first step towards the formation of the PTGTE.

 Background

 Policies adopted by the majority Sinhalese government of Sri Lanka following independence from Britain in 1948 resulted in the growth of Sri Lankan Tamil nationalism, along with an appeal for Tamil autonomy.
 Political parties were formed to petition for these goals, with Tamil United Liberation Front (TULF), the main political party representing the Tamils, calling for "an independent sovereign, secular, socialist State of Tamil Eelam" based on the Vaddukoddai Resolution in its 1977 election manifesto.
-This was endorsed the Tamil people who voted overwhelmingly for the TULF.
+This was endorsed by the Tamil people who voted overwhelmingly for the TULF.
 However, the failure of the Tamil political parties to achieve autonomy resulted in some Tamils forming militant groups such as the Liberation Tigers of Tamil Eelam (LTTE).
-By 1983, full scale civil war had broken out between the Tamil Tigers and the Sri Lankan government.
+By 1983, full-scale civil war had broken out between the Tamil Tigers and the Sri Lankan government.
 Over the next three decades the Sri Lankan civil war became increasingly violent.
-The civil war came to an end in 18 May 2009 when the Sri Lankan military defeated the LTTE.
+The civil war came to an end on 18 May 2009 when the Sri Lankan military defeated the LTTE.

 After the end of the war the UN urged the Sri Lankan government to address "the legitimate concerns and aspirations of the Tamil people".
 This was echoed by the EU, United States, India and other countries.
 In March 2010 the Tamil National Alliance (TNA), the successor to the TULF, dropped its demands for an independent Tamil Eelam but continues to demand greater autonomy through federalism.